Skills: Naval Architecture

 Functions ~ General

-Ensure that the Safety policies and procedures are understood and adhered to as far as is reasonably practicable in order to ensure a safe working environment.
+- Ensure that the Safety policies and procedures are understood and adhered to as far as is reasonably practicable to ensure a safe working environment.

 - Degree in Naval Architecture or closely related Engineering discipline (E)

 - Offshore medical, MIST and survival certification (E)

 - Confined Space Entry Training (E) Working at height Training (P)

 - MSc qualification in related discipline (P)

 - Chartered Engineer as defined by the Engineering Council or equivalent (P)

 - Experience in Naval Architecture (E) which includes experience in oil and gas industry, including hull structural inspection (E)